-In closing, thank you again for the honor of representing you on the Wayne County Commission.
-If I can be of service to you, your family or place of business, please do not hesitate to call my office.
+In closing, I thank you once again for the honor of representing you on the Wayne County Commission.
+If I can ever be of service to you, your family, or your place of business, please do not hesitate to call my office.

 Diane L. Webb